HenryHXYao/-CarND-P4/writeup_report.md

 My first step was to use LeNet-5.
 After training process, I found that my first model had both high mean squared errors (about 0.05) on the training set and the validation set.
 This implied that the model was underfitting.
 When I ran my model on the simulator, the vehicle ran out of the road occasionally.

 To combat the underfitting, I added more convolutional layers and fully connected layers to the model.
-Then the training error decreased to be 0.0042 and the validation error decreased to be 0.0058, which were both low and indicated good performance.
+Then the training error decreased to be 0.0042 and the validation error decreased to be 0.0058 which were both low, thus indicating good performance.
 Then I test my model again, this time the vehicle was able to drive autonomously around the track without leaving the road.

 * **Final Model Architecture**

-The final model architecture (model.py lines 44-57) consisted of a convolution neural network with the following layers and layer sizes, total parameters = 2712951:
+The final model architecture (model.py lines 44-57)(which refered to [Nvidia's CNN](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) ) consisted of a convolution neural network with the following layers and layer sizes, total parameters = 2712951:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|